liesel-devs/cmstats-tutorial-public/README.md

 - 11:00 - 11:30 Coffee break
 - 11:30 - 13:30 Exercises: Integrating Python and R with Quarto and Reticulate (Hannes)
 - 13:30 - 15:00 Lunch break

+## Questions and Answers

+- My Liesel graphs always look a little random; they are not nicely ordered.
+What's wrong?
+    - You get nice ordering if you install graphviz and its Python interface Pygraphviz.
+See here: https://github.com/pygraphviz/pygraphviz